skit-ai/tech/_pages/resources.md

 permalink: "/resources/"
 ---

-Conatins links to publications, dataset releases, reading resources, and other artifacts.
+Contains links to publications, dataset releases, reading resources, and other artifacts.
 For technology demos go to the [Explore](/explore.html) tab.

 <br>